About Pietro Pazzi

 When I started out in early 2000, I spent much of my time perfecting my studio lighting (in my own fully equipped studio) for commercial, portraiture, and glamour photography skills.

 My 7 years in Europe saw me delving into studio work (where I had another studio), which I mainly used for fine art nudes.
 This is one of the most tricky types of photography.
-At the same time, I started to travel regularly and developed a taste for travel and landscape photography.
+I started to travel regularly and developed a taste for travel and landscape photography and was an exclusive photographer for Getty Images.

 During my 4 years in the South Pacific, studio photography took a bit of a back seat (even though I brought all the gear along), while travel and landscape photography came to the fore.